 To gain full accreditation you must:

-- undertake a clinical practice placement in order to achieve the competences and undertake 20-25 assessments of ankyloglossia and frenulotomies s and complete a Practice Assessment Document (PAD).
+- undertake a clinical practice placement in order to achieve the competencies and undertake 20-25 assessments of ankyloglossia and frenulotomies s and complete a Practice Assessment Document (PAD).

 Where can I do my placement?

-Placements are available at the Dudley Group NHS Foundation Trust (Russells Hall Hospital in Dudley) but these are subject to availability and capacity is limited.
-Places at the Dudley Group NHS Foundation Trust and Worcestershire Acute Hospitals NHS Trust are offered in the order which applications are received, therefore if you feel you will need a placement at Dudley, it is suggested that you apply early.
-Your placement dates and times will be arranged with you following the mandatory study day.
+Placements are available at The Dudley Group NHS Foundation Trust or Worcestershire Acute Hospitals NHS Trust but these are subject to availability and capacity is limited.
+Places at The Dudley Group NHS Foundation Trust and Worcestershire Acute Hospitals NHS Trust are offered in the order which applications are received, therefore if you feel you will need a placement at Dudley or Worcester, it is suggested that you apply early.
+Your placement dates and times will be arranged with you following the mandatory study days.
 You are likely to need to attend a minimum of 4-6 clinics to achieve competency.
-You may alternatively wish to undertake a placement in your local area.
+Alternatively, you may wish to undertake a placement in your local area.
 If you are able to arrange this and organise appropriate supervision we will provide all necessary practice documentation.

 What clinical competencies do I have to achieve?

-You will be provided with a practice assessment document (PAD) and this will need to be completed by you and your supervisors.
+You will be provided with a practice assessment document (PAD) and this will need to be completed by you and your supervisor.
 You must achieve competency in all areas and must be supervised carrying out a minimum of 20-25 full ankyloglossia assessments and frenulotomies.